Epiphany Explorations 2014 Heralds Spiritual Discovery and Adventure

 What new spiritual territories are there for you to discover at Epiphany Explorations 2014?
 First Metropolitan United Church will be hosting four days of spirit and mind enriching presentations, workshops and vibrant networking from January 16 – 20, 2014.
 Participants have come to expect, and eagerly anticipate challenging and inspirational spiritual conversation led by this century’s most influential thinkers.
 This year’s themes on the relationships between science, creation, theology and the future of religion are tackled not only by leading representatives of established Christian religions, but also those with First Nations, Jewish and Islamic perspectives.

 Music and visual art help to create the warmly welcoming atmosphere.
-Sessions are embraced by contemporary music performed by guest singer-songwriter Linnea Good, and some of Victoria’s best folk and jazz musicians, including the quirky Indie root folk quartet West My Friend, jazz pianist Aidan Miller and the dynamic Maureen Washington Daniel Cook Duo
+Sessions are embraced by contemporary music performed by guest singer-songwriter Linnea Good, and some of Victoria’s best folk and jazz musicians, including the quirky Indie root folk quartet West My Friend, jazz pianist Aidan Miller and the dynamic Maureen Washington Daniel Cook Duo.

 The concert and musical workshops at Epiphany Explorations are always uplifting; this year will be no exception with Linnea Good’s appearance.
 She’s been described as “the contemporary musical voice of the emerging church in Canada” and will lead a concert “Get on the Jesus Bus!
 Songs of a Bumpy Ride with Sheer Joy”.